CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 The topic defines what the conversation is about.\
 The intention defines what the user roughly wants.\
-The prompt is the textual form in which the task is transmitted.
+The prompt is the textual form through which the task is given.

 But the vector is something else.